F5Networks/f5-ci-docs/docs/guides/lwp_lwp-controller_guide.rst

 Operation
 ---------

-For each application that the Marathon scheduler starts or stops that has a specific label defined, the LWP Controller will check to see if an existing lightweight proxy already exists for that application.
-Depending on the Marathon event messages, there are several possible actions the Lightweight Proxy Controller will perform:
+For each application that the Marathon scheduler starts or stops that has a specific label defined, the LWP Controller will ensure a lightweight proxy, with the proper configuration, exists for the application .
+Depending on the Marathon event messages, there are several possible actions the Lightweight Proxy Controller will perform.

-If no LWP exists for the application:

--  LWP Controller will create a new LWP instance and add the application instance to the pool to be load balanced.
+* If no LWP exists for the application, LWP Controller will create a new LWP instance and add the application instance to the pool to be load balanced.

-If a LWP already exists for the application:

--  LWP Controller will update the LWP instance(s) for the application by adding or removing pool members.
+* If a LWP already exists for the application, LWP Controller will update the LWP instance(s) for the application by adding or removing pool members.

-If a LWP already exists, but the last instance of the application has been terminated:

--  LWP Controller will terminate the LWP instance(s) for the application.
+* When an application is removed from Marathon, the LWP Controller will remove any LWP(s) it created for that application.

 .. figure:: ../_static/mesos-flow-diagram.png